Skip to main content

 High-density, transit hub, tourist-heavy but useful

-Penn Station — the NJ Transit departure point for MetLife Stadium — sits here, cutting pre-match logistics to near-zero; you'll also have every price point of dining within two blocks.
+Penn Station sits here, which is where NJ Transit departs for MetLife Stadium.
+Pre-match logistics drop to almost nothing.
+Every price point of dining within two blocks.

 West Village / Greenwich Village